kubernetes/website/docs/user-guide/federation/federated-services.md

 of whether or not there are healthy shards of the service in the U.S.
 This is useful for remote monitoring and other similar applications.

-### From Other Clients Outside your Federated Clusters
+### From other clients outside your federated clusters

 Much of the above discussion applies equally to external clients, except that the automatic DNS expansion described is no longer